llvm/llvm-project/clang/docs/LanguageExtensions.rst

                                              exceptions.
  T __builtin_elementwise_trunc(T x)          return the integral value nearest to but no larger in            floating point types
                                              magnitude than x

+  T __builtin_elementwise_nearbyint(T x)     round x to the nearest  integer value in floating point format,      floating point types
+                                             rounding according to the current rounding direction.
+                                             May not raise the inexact floating-point exception.
+This is treated the same as ``__builtin_elementwise_rint`` unless
+                                             :ref:`FENV_ACCESS is enabled <floating-point-environment>`.

+ T __builtin_elementwise_rint(T x)           round x to the nearest  integer value in floating point format,      floating point types
+                                             rounding according to the current rounding
+                                             direction.
+May raise floating-point exceptions.
+This is treated the same as ``__builtin_elementwise_nearbyint`` unless
+                                             :ref:`FENV_ACCESS is enabled <floating-point-environment>`.

  T __builtin_elementwise_canonicalize(T x)   return the platform specific canonical encoding                  floating point types
                                              of a floating-point number T __builtin_elementwise_copysign(T x, T y)  return the magnitude of x with the sign of y.                    floating point types